timonv/amfetamine/README.md

 * It has a lot of methods that you expect from ActiveModel objects.
 Find, all, save, create, new, destroy, update_attributes, update.
 * It supports all validation methods ActiveModel provides, thanks to ActiveModel -red.
 * You can fully configure your memcached client, it uses Dalli.
-* Although the client has been tested and build with JSON, it should support XML as well.
+* Although the client has been tested and build with JSON, it should support XML or Bson as well.
 * It supports single nested resources for now.
-* It supports conditions in the all method (find method asap), just provice a :conditions hash like you're used to.
+* It supports conditions in the all and find method, just provide a :conditions hash like you're used to.
 * Supports global HTTP and Memcached client as well as per object overriding.
 * If a request passes validation on client side and not on service side, the client properly sets error messages from the service.
 * Provides testing helpers